maxmilton/MaxMilton.com-Old-v3/README.md

 ## Writing style guide

 Use British English spelling and grammar.
-Follow the [The Guardian and Observer style guide](https://www.theguardian.com/info/series/guardian-and-observer-style-guide).
+Follow the [Guardian and Observer style guide](https://www.theguardian.com/info/series/guardian-and-observer-style-guide).

 ### With these additions